USS S-23

-USS S-23 (SS-128) was a first-group (S-1 or "Holland") S-class submarine of the United States Navy.
+USS S-23 (SS-128) was an S-18-class submarine, also referred to as an S-1-class or "Holland"-type, of the United States Navy, in commission from 1923 to 1945.
+She served during World War II, seeing duty primarily in the Aleutian Islands campaign, until 1943, when she transferred to San Diego, to provide training there.

+Design

+The S-18-class had a length of 219 ft 3 in overall, a beam of 20 ft 8 in, and a mean draft of 17 ft 3 in.
+They displaced 930 LT on the surface and 1094 LT submerged.
+All S-class submarines had a crew of 4 officers and 34 enlisted men, when first commissioned.
+They had a diving depth of 200 ft.

+For surface running, the S-18-class were powered by two 600 bhp NELSECO diesel engines, each driving one propeller shaft.
+When submerged each propeller was driven by a 1175 hp Ridgway Dynamo & Engine Company electric motor.
+They could reach 14 kn on the surface and 11 kn underwater.

+The boats were armed with four 21 in torpedo tubes in the bow.
+They carried eight reloads, for a total of twelve torpedoes.
+The S-18-class submarines were also armed with a single 4 in/50 caliber deck gun.

-Construction and commissioning
+Construction

-S-23′s keel was laid down on 18 January 1919 by the Bethlehem Shipbuilding Corporation's Fore River Shipyard in Quincy, Massachusetts.
-She was launched on 27 October 1920, sponsored by Miss Barbara Sears, and commissioned on 30 October 1923.
+S-23s keel was laid down on 18 January 1919, by the Bethlehem Shipbuilding Corporation's Fore River Shipyard, in Quincy, Massachusetts.
+She was launched on 27 October 1920, sponsored by Miss Barbara Sears, the daughter of Russell Adams Sears, the former mayor of Quincy, and commissioned on 30 October 1923.

 Service history

-Early years
+1923–1941

 Initially assigned to Submarine Division 11, Control Force, S-23 was based at New London, Connecticut, until 1931.
-During that time, she operated off the New England coast from late spring until early winter then moved south for winter and spring exercises.
+During that time, she operated off the New England coast, from late spring until early winter, then moved south for winter and spring exercises.
 From 1925 on, her annual deployments included participation in Fleet Problems, and those maneuvers occasionally took her from the Caribbean Sea into the Pacific Ocean.

-In 1931, S-23 was transferred to the Pacific, and on 5 January 1931 she departed New London for the Panama Canal, California, and Hawaii.
-En route, she participated in Fleet Problem XII.
+In 1931, S-23 was transferred to the Pacific Fleet, and on 5 January 1931, she departed New London, for the Panama Canal, California, and the Territory of Hawaii.
+Enroute, she participated in Fleet Problem XII.
 On 25 April 1931, she arrived at her new home port, Pearl Harbor, Hawaii, whence she operated, with Submarine Division 7 for the next ten years.

-In June 1941, Division 7 became Division 41, and, on 1 September 1941, S-23 departed the Hawaiian Islands for California.
-An overhaul and operations off the United States West Coast took her into December 1941, when the United States entered World War II with the Japanese attack on Pearl Harbor of 7 December.
+In June 1941, Division 7 became Division 41, and on 1 September 1941, S-23 departed the Pearl Harbor for California.
+An overhaul and operations off the West Coast took her into December 1941, when the United States entered World War II, with the Japanese attack on Pearl Harbor, on 7 December.